prostodevs/PyConversionTool/README.md

 - Weight conversion (ex: pounds to grams)
 - Temperature conversion (ex: Fahrenheit to Celsius)

-One Paragraph of your project description goes here.
-Describe what you're trying to do.
-What is the purpose of putting up this repo?

 ## Getting Started

 1. Place script folder in desired directory